 The colour displayed by flowers gives a great opportunity to approach all kinds of phenomena related to gene expression regulation, as any change result in an easy to score change in flower colour.
 Using these tools, our group has cloned and characterised several genes of the pathway for the production and accumulation of anthocyanins (the main plant pigments), transcription factors regulating expression of such a pathway, genes involved in the regulation of environment in cellular compartments and discovered gene silencing (van der Krol, A.R., et al. (1988).
 Nature 333, 866-869).

-Since the group moved to Science Park, the teams of Maike Stam and Paul Fransz joined expanding the research themes and expertises.
+Since the group moved to Science Park, the teams of Maike Stam and Paul Fransz joined, expanding the research themes and expertises in the research group.